elastic/elasticsearch/CONTRIBUTING.md

 ### Only running failed tests

 When you open your pull-request it may be approved for review.
-When it is the full test suite is ran within Elasticsearch's CI environment.
+If so, the full test suite is run within Elasticsearch's CI environment.
 If a test fails, you can see how to run that particular test by searching for the `REPRODUCE` string in the CI's console output.